When tension is just a fluctuation: How noisy data affect model comparison: Introduction

-However, a physical experiment does generally not take acquired data as a given, but rather interprets it as a stochastic realisation of an underlying truth that we wish to approximate by our model.
+However, a physical experiment generally does not take acquired data as a given, but rather interprets them as a stochastic realisation of an underlying truth that we wish to approximate by our model.
 A different realisation of the data leads to a different value for ${\cal Z}_i$, which could alter our decision on tension or consistency.
 In this view, statistical uncertainty in the data turns the evidence (or any related tension and model comparison measure) into a noisy statistic\footnote{This viewpoint will require us to go beyond a purely Bayesian approach.
-However, hybrid Bayesian-frequentist methods are commonplace in statistics; see \citet{good92} for an overview, and also \citet{jenkins14}.}. \citet{jenkins11} argued, based on toy experiments and analytical arguments, that the thus-inherited statistical uncertainty in ${\cal Z}_i$ is substantial.
+However, hybrid Bayesian-frequentist methods are commonplace in statistics; see \citet{good92} for an overview, as well as \citet{jenkins14}.}. \citet{jenkins11} argued, based on toy experiments and analytical arguments, that the thus-inherited statistical uncertainty in ${\cal Z}_i$ is substantial.
 Ignoring this scatter will therefore lead to over-confident or incorrect decisions in model comparison.

-In this work we quantify the scatter in the Bayesian evidence and some of its derived tension/model comparison statistics, affirming the findings of \citet{jenkins11} in a realistic cosmological experiment.
-We devise a computationally efficient procedure to calculate statistical errors on the evidence, apply it to an analysis of internal consistency in Kilo Degree Survey (KiDS) weak lensing data, and explore the impact of data compression on evidence scatter for the example of \textit{Planck} CMB data.
+In this work we quantify the scatter in the Bayesian evidence and some of its derived tension or model comparison statistics, affirming the findings of \citet{jenkins11} in a realistic cosmological experiment.
+We devise a computationally efficient procedure to calculate statistical errors on the evidence, apply it to an analysis of internal consistency in Kilo Degree Survey (KiDS) weak lensing data, and explore the impact of data compression on evidence scatter using \textit{Planck} CMB data as an example.